 - Leaves inexact or ambiguous instructions dealing with blended families

 - Neglects to mention small items in the estate plan which, though of small financial value, are meaningful to loved ones and may cause contention

 Just as most of us are not equipped to do our own plumbing repairs or automotive repairs, most of us do not have the background or experience to create our own legal documents, even with the help of written directions.
 Contact the attorneys at Schneiders & Associates, LLP to schedule a no charge consultation for your Estate Planning matters.
-Before your consultation, we will send you an Estate Planning Questionnaire that will help us and you prepare for your meeting.
+Before your consultation, we will send you an Estate Planning Questionnaire (for couples) (for individuals) that will help us and you prepare for your meeting.

 In order to ensure that you leave your assets in the hands of those you wish, and to avoid leaving your loved ones with bitter disputes and expensive probate costs, it is advisable that you consult with an experienced estate planning attorney at Schneiders & Associates, LLP when devising a meaningful estate plan.